clarkgrangerc/DM-SL/Assignment-2.md

 Since the predictions of our model are numerical (number of shares), we needed the evaluation in terms of a binary prediction (viral or not).
-For that reason after generated prediction of our models across multiple train/test splits we summarized the accuracy rate of each model considering a threshold of 1400 shares to consider an article viral.
+So, after generating predictions from our models across multiple train/test splits we summarized the accuracy rate of each model considering a threshold of 1400 shares to consider an article viral.
 In the table 1 we can see the accuracy ratio for our three models plus a